This post may contain affiliate links.

 The Bonfire of the Vanities in the Piazza della Signoria

-In 1497, Savonarola (the fanatical preacher) held the infamous Bonfire of the Vanities here, burning thousands upon thousands of ‘frivolous’ objects such as books, mirrors, fine clothing and art – in other words, anything that could distract from the worship of God.
-It was the culmination of years of preaching against the ‘paganism’ of the Renaissance.
+In 1497, Savonarola, the fanatical preacher that held Florence under his grip, held the infamous Bonfire of the Vanities here, burning thousands upon thousands of ‘frivolous’ objects such as books, mirrors, fine clothing and art – in other words, anything that could distract from the worship of God.

 But the tides would turn against Savonarola.
 In 1498 he was denounced as a heretic and burned at the stake.
 Where?
 Right here in the Piazza della Signoria.
 And in 1530, it’s where the Medicis made their triumphant return.

-The Loggia dei Lanzi
+Check Out the Loggia dei Lanzi

 It would be hard to visit the Piazza della Signoria and not notice the open-air sculpture gallery thinly separated from the piazza by huge stone archways.
 This is the Loggia dei Lanzi, also called the Loggia Signoria, and by various other names.